AVEVA/CONNECT-data-services-developer-docs/content/communities/includes/prereq-administrative-tenant.md

-You must be a user assigned a community administrator role on the administrative tenant.
+You must be assigned a user role with [community administration permissions](xref:community-community-roles#community-administrators) on the [administrative tenant](xref:community-community-roles#administrative-tenant).